pagkly/Zed/Investopedia3/EBITDA Margin Definition.md

 The exclusion of debt has its drawbacks when measuring the performance of a company.

-Some companies highlight their EBITDA margins as a way to draw attention away from their debt and enhance the perception of their [financial performance](https://www.investopedia.com/terms/f/financialperformance.asp).
+Some companies highlight their EBITDA margins as a way to draw attention away from their debt and enhance the perception of their [[financial performance]](https://www.investopedia.com/terms/f/financialperformance.asp).

 Companies with high debt levels should not be measured using the EBITDA margin.
 Large interest payments should be included in the financial analysis of such companies.